WildIFEval: Instruction Following in the Wild: Into the Wild: A Data Expedition

 \begin{itemize} \item \textbf{Include / Avoid:} Specifies elements or concepts that must be incorporated into or omitted from the response, directly guiding the content of the output. \item \textbf{Editing:} Focuses on modifications to an existing text, outlining how the original content should be altered or preserved. \item \textbf{Ensure Quality:} Imposes requirements on the response's quality, such as coherence, accuracy, or overall clarity. \item \textbf{Length:} Sets quantitative boundaries on the output, such as word or character limits, ensuring appropriate brevity or depth. \item \textbf{Format and Structure:} Dictates the organization and presentation of the response, including the use of bullet points, tables, or specific layout requirements. \item \textbf{Focus / Emphasis:} Highlights particular topics, keywords, or elements that should be prioritized within the response. \item \textbf{Persona and Role:} Instructs the AI to adopt a specific character, perspective, or expertise, influencing the narrative voice of the output. \item \textbf{Style and Tone:} Specifies the overall manner of expression, including formality, register, and emotional nuance, to define the voice and feel of the response. \end{itemize}

-We then ask \deepseek{} to classify all constraints in \name{} into one of the $8$ constraint types above, resulting in a full categorization of constraint types.\footnote{We recognize that in some relatively rare cases a single constraint can belong to multiple types; however, for simplicity we opt to treat this as a multiclass problem.} The classification prompt is provided in Appendix~\ref{sec:appendix-prompts}.
+We then ask \deepseek{} to classify all constraints in \name{} into one of the $8$ constraint types above, resulting in a full categorization of constraint types.
+The classification prompt is provided in Appendix~\ref{sec:appendix-prompts}.

 \paragraph{Distribution of constraint types.} In Figure~\ref{fig:constraints}a we present the distribution of constraint types in \name{}.
 The most common constraints are the content constraints \textit{Include/Avoid} and \textit{Focus/Emphasis}; these specify either explicit element(s) that should be included or excluded, or how much prominence should be given to different elements in the content.